ahammer/DogPuter/README.md

 The script uses carefully crafted prompts for each key to generate images that are appropriate for dogs and clearly communicate the purpose of each button.

-## Controls

-- Press the configured keys (default: A, S, D, F, G, H) to trigger sounds and images
-- Move the joystick to change video channels
-- Press ESC to exit the application

 ## Hardware Setup for Raspberry Pi

 For a complete DogPuter setup on a Raspberry Pi, you might want to: